Gris87/InputControl/Assets/Scripts/InputControl/Readme.txt

-When you setup button configuration you can create KeyboardInput, MouseInput or JoystickInput instance with providing key modifiers: buttons.copy  = InputControl.setKey("Copy",  new KeyboardInput(KeyCode.C, KeyModifier.Ctrl));
+When you setup button configuration you can create KeyboardInput, MouseInput or JoystickInput instance with providing key modifiers: buttons.copy  = InputControl.SetKey("Copy",  new KeyboardInput(KeyCode.C, KeyModifier.Ctrl));
-buttons.paste = InputControl.setKey("Paste", new KeyboardInput(KeyCode.V, KeyModifier.Ctrl), new KeyboardInput(KeyCode.Insert, KeyModifier.Shift));
+buttons.paste = InputControl.SetKey("Paste", new KeyboardInput(KeyCode.V, KeyModifier.Ctrl), new KeyboardInput(KeyCode.Insert, KeyModifier.Shift));

 It might be useful if you want use shortcuts in your application.